Chart Color Schemes

 Coomera lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Coomera is around 24,113.
-This marks an increase of 3,888 people since the 2021 Census, which reported a population of 20,225.
-The latest estimate from AreaSearch is based on the resident population of 23,797, inferred from the latest ERP data release by the ABS in June 2024, and an additional 424 validated new addresses since the Census date.
-This results in a population density ratio of 987 persons per square kilometer.
-Coomera's growth rate of 19.2% since the 2021 census exceeds both the non-metro area (8.8%) and the national average, positioning it as a significant growth leader in the region.
-Interstate migration contributed approximately 52.0% to overall population gains during recent periods.
+As of November 2025, the estimated population for the Coomera statistical area (Lv2) is around 24,076.
+This figure represents a 19.0% increase from the 2021 Census population of 20,225 people.
+The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and additional validated new addresses since the Census date, is 23,797.
+This results in a population density ratio of 985 persons per square kilometer.
+Coomera's growth since the 2021 Census exceeded both the non-metro area average (8.8%) and the national average.
+Interstate migration contributed approximately 52.0% of overall population gains during recent periods, with other drivers also being positive factors.

 Frequently Asked Questions - Population